5.10 Load module

 --

-That was just a brief introduction to get us started.
-Now, let's delve into the next section, where we'll gain a deeper understanding of how the module graph is constructed.
-This module graph holds significant importance and serves as a fundamental data structure within Deno's workings.
+That was just a brief overview to get us started.
+Now, let's dive deeper into the next section, where we'll explore the construction of the module graph in greater detail.
+This graph is a crucial data structure in Deno's internal workings, and understanding it is essential to appreciating how Deno operates.